 Impacted Fetal Head During Labour: Maternity Negligence23 Jun 2021 | Stephanie Prior

-Is fractured skull in the neonate evidence of Negligent Medical Care?
+Is a fractured skull in the neonate evidence of obstetric negligence?

 This article concludes;

 ‘These cases suggest that it may be best to avoid further compressing an impacted fetal head by pushing a hand past it while also applying force from below.
 However, such anecdotal evidence does not necessarily mean that on the balance of probability the injury would have been avoided if the pull method had been employed.’

 2020 Doncaster and Bassetlaw Teaching Hospitals NHS Foundation Trust

 A recent BBC news article raised the issue of fetal head injury during labour.
 It cited the story of newborn Clay Wankiewicz who died from multiple skull fractures, seemingly caused by a poorly performed labour and forceps delivery at the Doncaster and Bassetlaw Teaching Hospitals NHS Foundation Trust.